umbraco/UmbracoDocs/umbraco-heartcore/tutorials/management-api/creating-content-with-media.md

 The following example shows you the process for determining the request body while creating content with a Media Picker V3 property.

 {% hint style="info" %}
-To follow this guide for the Media Picker (legacy) replace the Media Picker V3 property with the Media Picker (legacy) property when creating the Document Type and content node.
+To follow this guide for the Media Picker (legacy) property editor replace the Media Picker V3 property with the Media Picker (legacy) property.
+You need to do this when creating the Document Type and content node.s
 {% endhint %}

 ### Create a new Document Type with a Media Picker V3 property